skypilot-org/skypilot/docs/docs/_sources/examples/auto-failover.rst.txt

-Auto-failover Provisioning
+Auto-provisioning GPUs
 ==========================

-Provisioning an instance on a cloud can be difficult due to a variety of reasons: lack of quota, instance capacity issues, or certain regions not containing the required resources.
+Provisioning an instance on a cloud can be difficult due to a variety of

-Sky solves this issue with an auto-failover provisioner, which automatically retries provisioning on a different region (or cloud) if the requested resources cannot be provisioned.
+reasons: lack of quota, insufficient capacity in the clouds, or certain regions/clouds not providing the required resources.
+These issues are especially true for scarce resources such as GPUs and other accelerators, which are required by many machine learning projects.

-A common hardware configuration for deep learning workloads is to have a V100 GPU attached to an instance.
+Sky solves this issue with an **auto-failover provisioner**, which automatically retries provisioning for the user on a different region (or cloud) if the requested resources cannot be provisioned.

-These instances are often difficult to provision.
-Let's see how Sky's auto-failover provisioner handles this:
+A common high-end GPU to use in deep learning is a NVIDIA V100 GPU.
+These GPUs are often in high demand and hard to get.
+Let's see how Sky's auto-failover provisioner handles such a request:

 .. code-block::